sabrinandrade/stores-rest-api-test/README.md

 # junit-python
-Test automation in Python with dummy projects
+Test automation in Python with dummy projects and integration with Travis CI